In this post, you will learn…

 Cleaning Window Screens

 While you’re cleaning the windows, why not take out the screens and clean them too?
-Most screens are easy to remove.
-Simply prop them up against the side of the house, and give them a good scrubbing with a non-abrasive brush and a household cleaner.
+Screens are usually not difficult to remove.
+Simply prop them up against the side of the house and give them a good scrubbing with a non-abrasive brush and a household cleaner.
 Spray both sides with the water hose and let them dry before putting them back up.
 If your windows vary a great deal in size, either mark where each screen came from or leave them sitting right under the window in which they belong.

 Window Washing Tips

+HINT: Squeegees are harder to get the hang of, but they almost always do a better job.
 Some brands and types of windows are much easier to clean than others.
-Stanek® windows offer many easy-to-clean options that can make cleaning stress-free.
-Our Casement Windows crank open to a 90-degree angle so you can reach both the interior and exterior from the inside, and our Double-hung Windows tilt inward, making cleaning the exterior of your windows effortless.
+Stanek® windows offer many easy-to-clean options that can make cleaning stress free.
+Our Casement Windows crank open to a 90-degree angle so you can reach both the interior and exterior from the inside, and our Double-hung Windows tilt inward, to make cleaning the exterior of your windows easier and safer.

 When you have Stanek windows installed in your home, the chore of window cleaning will be a breeze.
 Plus, if you do notice any issues with your windows, just give us a call and we’ll set up a service appointment to address the problem.

 If your windows and doors are looking old and tired, it may be time to replace them.
-Stanek’s replacement windows are available in both standard and custom sizes.
+Stanek’s replacement windows are custom made to fit the exact size of your window opening or we can alter the opening or change the type of window from what you currently have.
 You can choose from many styles including Double-hung, Casement, Bay, Sliding and many more.
-We also offer a wide array of finishes such as woodgrain and unlimited custom exterior colors.
-Our energy-efficient windows add beauty, charm and value to your home.
+We also offer a wide array of finishes such as interior woodgrain and eight exterior colors.
+Our energy-efficient windows add beauty, charm, and value to your home.

 If you’re ready to purchase replacement windows or doors for your home, schedule your free, in-home estimate with Stanek Windows today.